-Women advancing a peace and security agenda reshape the traditional approaches to peace and security, from the root causes of conflict to the methods of preventing violent extremism.
+Women advancing a peace and security agenda contribute to reshaping traditional approaches, from root causes of conflict to methods of preventing violent extremism.
 To achieve genuine progress in the security of nations, it is vital to emphasise a more holistic understanding of peace.
-We need to look at conflict not only through the eyes of militarization and securitization, but through the eyes of access to education, health care, employment and resources.
+It is crucial to look at conflict not only through the eyes of militarization and securitization, but through the eyes of access to education, health care, employment and resources.